exa303/lfcs/sedawk/awk.md

 ## The system() Function
-The system( ) function executes a command supplied as an expression. * It does not, however, make the output of the command available within the program for pr ocessing.
-It retur ns the exit status of the command that was executed.
+The system( ) function executes a command supplied as an expression. * It does not, however, make the output of the command available within the program for processing.
+It returns the exit status of the command that was executed.
 The script waits for the command to finish before continuing execution.